FREQUENTLY ASKED QUESTIONS

 Online Banking (Local)

-Transaction must be completed within 24 hours or by 11:00am the following business day.
-Invoice updated when payment transaction is processed and received in our business account.
-Details given upon checkout.
+After your order is made, your online transfer transaction must be completed the same day or by 11:00am the following business day and processed within 2 business days.
+Your Invoice is updated when payment transaction is processed and received in our business account.
+Bank account details arrive in your email automatically upon checkout.

 When and how are payments made?